karkirowle/cyclegan_pytorch/README.md

 - DatasetLoader is applied lazily according to this post: https://discuss.pytorch.org/t/data-augmentation-folr-labels-and-images/38335
 - It seems that "discriminator" is a classifier with 6 labels and without a sigmoid function in implementations, but paper has sigmoid layer (?)
+- Random sample frames are taken from the input and output slices too, i.e there is no alignment enforced

 ### Backend design points to check
 Things to investigate: